 The focus and importance of environmental and climate change has never been more prominent, and the Board's Green Ambition Strategy is to minimise our own carbon footprint by improving the energy efficiency of our buildings and conserving energy through new technology.
-While simultaneously helping to support initiatives to make the homes on which we lend more energy efficient and better prepared for regulatory and environmental changes and to make our members live greener lives.
+We will also support initiatives to make the homes on which we lend more energy efficient, and better prepared for regulatory and environmental changes, and to make our members live greener lives.

-During the year, the Society achieved carbon neutral status for 2021 through our partnership with ClimatePartner, who helped us to measure and accurately calculate the CO2 emissions from our direct operations.
-This is an exciting first step in our journey to becoming a better business for our environment.
+During the year, the Society continued our partnership with ClimatePartner, who helped us to calculate the CO2 emissions from our direct operations which we were then able to offset.